Eucharistic Liturgy

 God of truth, inspire with your wisdom

-those whose decisions affect the lives of others
+those whose decisions affect the

 that all may act with integrity and courage.